 - 4.1.
-Two-thirds of the total number of members (or their substitute) of the Scrutiny Committee must be present at a meeting before business may be transacted. - 4.2.
+Two-thirds of the total number of members (or their substitute) of the Scrutiny Committee must be present at a meeting before business may be transacted.
+In the event of a meeting not being quorate the Chair may, in consultation with the Monitoring Officer agree that the meeting proceed, albeit inquorate.
+In such circumstances no executive decisions that bind the Authority can be made. - 4.2.
 The Scrutiny Committee:- - (a) may require the Members or officers of the Authority to attend before it to answer questions, and - (b) may invite other persons to attend meetings of the committee. - 4.3.
 The Scrutiny Committee will meet as often as the Committee agrees and at least quarterly.